Bending Teichm\"uller spaces and character varieties: Introduction

-Recall that $\CP^1$ is the ideal boundary of the hyperbolic three-space $\H^3$, and the automorphism group $\PSL_2\C$ of $\CP^1$ is identified with the group of orientation preserving isometries of $\H^3$.
-Thurston gave another parametrization of $\CP^1$-structures, using pleated surfaces in $\H^3$ (\cite{Kamishima-Tan-92, Kullkani-Pinkall-94}).
+Recall that $\CP^1$ is the ideal boundary of the hyperbolic three-space $\H^3$, and the automorphism group $\PSL_2\C$ of $\CP^1$ is identified with the group of orientation-preserving isometries of $\H^3$.
+Utilizing this correspondence in a sophisticated manner, Thurston gave another parametrization of $\PP$, so that $\CP^1$-structures correspond to equivariant pleated surfaces in $\H^3$ (\S \ref{sRealBendingMap}).
 In this paper, we first yield an analogue of \Cref{PoincareHolonomyVariety} by specific slices in the Thurston parametrization of $\CP^1$-structures.

-(See, for example, \cite{Dumas-08} for those different parametrizations.)
+In fact, Tanigawa \cite{Tanigawa-97}, Wolf-Scannell \cite{ScannellWolf02GraftingMapOfTeichmullerSpace}, Dumas-Wolf \cite{Dumas-Wolf08} considered the $\CP^1$-structures with a fixed bending measured lamination and analyzed their conformal structures.
+In this paper, as in the holonomy variety, we instead consider the holonomy representations of such $\CP^1$-structures.

-Given a measured lamination $L$ on a hyperbolic surface $\tau$, we obtain a pleated surface in $\H^3$ by bending the universal cover of $\tau$, the hyperbolic plane, along all lifts of $L$, and the pleated surface is equivariant via a representation $\pi_1(S) \to \PSL_2\C$.
+For a measured lamination $L$ on a hyperbolic surface $\tau$, we obtain an equivariant pleated surface in $\H^3$ by bending the universal cover of $\tau$, the hyperbolic plane $\H^2$, along the inverse-image $\ti{L}$ of $L$ in $\H^2$, and the pleated surface $\ti\tau \cong \H^2 \to \H^3$ is equivariant via a representation $\pi_1(S) \to \PSL_2\C$.
 (See \S \ref{sBendingDeformation} for details.)
-Let $\TT$ be the space of marked hyperbolic structures on $S$, the Fricke-Teichmüller space.
-For a measured lamination $L$ on $S$, let $b_L\col \TT \to \rchi$ be the map giving the holonomy representation.
+Let $\TT$ be the space of marked hyperbolic structures on $S$, the Fricke-Teichmüller space; then $\TT$ is diffeomorphic to $\R^{6g-6}$ as a smooth manifold.
+The Weil-Petersson form gives a symplectic structure on $\TT$, and Goldman extended it to a complex symplectic structure on the smooth part of $\rchi$ (\cite{Goldman84SymplecticNatureOfFundamentalGroupsOfSurfaces}).
+For a measured lamination $L$ on $S$, let $b_L\col \TT \to \rchi$ be the map taking $\tau \in \TT$ to the holonomy representation $\pi_1(S) \to \PSL_2\C$ of the pleated surface given by $\tau$ and $L$.

-The following theorem establishes some similarities between $b_L$ and the holonomy varieties. \begin{thm}[Theorem \ref{BendingTeich}]\Label{BendingTeichmullerSpaces} Let $L$ be an arbitrary measured lamination on $S$.
-Then, the bending map $b_L\col \TT \to \rchi$ is a real-analytic embedding.
-Moreover, $b_L$ is proper if and only if $L$ contains no periodic leaves of weight $\pi$ modulo $2\pi$. \end{thm} By Theorem \ref{BendingTeichmullerSpaces}, $b_L$ is proper except some specific measured laminations $L$.
-For those special laminations, in fact, we give explicit conditions, in the Fenchel-Nielsen coordinates, for a diverging sequence in $\TT$ to have a converging $b_L$-image (\Cref{NonpropernessOfBendingTeichmullerSpaces}).
+This mapping is closely related to the Thurston parametrization of $\PP$ (\Cref{ThurstonParametrization}), and the following theorem is an analogue of \Cref{PoincareHolonomyVariety} in the Thurston parametrization. \begin{thm}[Theorems \ref{BendingTeich}, \ref{RealSymplectic}, Lemma \ref{RealBendingEquivariant}]\Label{BendingTeichmullerSpaces} Let $L$ be an arbitrary measured lamination on $S$.
+Then, the bending map $b_L\col \TT \to \rchi$ is a real-analytic symplectic embedding, and it is equivariant by the subgroup of the mapping class group $\GG_L$ of $S$ preserving $L$.

+Moreover, $b_L$ is proper if and only if $L$ contains no periodic leaf of weight $\pi$ modulo $2\pi$. \end{thm}